gzachariadis/Python.Challenges/Codewars/8-kyu/Remove First and Last Character from String/README.md

 ### Objective

-- Write a Function that, removes the first and last characters of a string.
+<p align="justify">Write a Function that, removes the first and last characters of a string.</p>

 ### Constraints